Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

-Our experimental characterization clearly shows that both pH and counterion modulate the emission of solid‑state Lys aggregates, highlighting the influence of protonation and aggregation on fluorescence.
-However, these techniques cannot directly resolve the molecular origins of this effect, specifically, how protonation state shapes the electronic structure and ES dynamics.
-To gain molecular insight into this, we now move to discussing the theoretical results that emerge from our non-adiabatic molecular dynamics simulations performed on three Lys crystal models corresponding to distinct protonation states, as shown in Fig. \ref{fig:Fig4}.
+Our experimental characterization shows that both pH and counterion modulate the emission of solid‑state Lys aggregates, implicating changes in protonation and aggregation as key factors.
+However, experimental techniques alone cannot directly resolve the molecular origins of this effect, specifically, how protonation state shapes the electronic structure and ES dynamics.
+To address this, we performed NAMD simulations on three Lys crystal models representing distinct protonation states, as shown in Fig. \ref{fig:Fig5}.

-Structural differences among the lysine crystals reflect protonation-dependent variations that mirror the pH effects observed in aggregate morphologies, supporting their use as proxies to study solid-state Lys photophysics.
-As we will see shortly, these models also correctly reproduce the trends in the emission observed as a function of pH. \textup{\textsmaller{L}}-Lys sulfate (LLS, Fig. \ref{fig:Fig4}a) adopts a folded conformation stabilized by a dense HB network between SO$_4^{2-}$ and the -NH$_3^+$ and CO$_2$H groups of lysine\cite{Capasso_1983,KRISHNAKUMAR_2010}, with HBs exclusively between Lys and sulfate and no direct Lys-Lys interactions due to electrostatic repulsion.
-In \textup{\textsmaller{L}}-Lys monohydrochloride dihydrate (LLMHCl, Fig. \ref{fig:Fig4}b), all amines are protonated, the C-terminus is deprotonated, and both Lys–Lys and Lys–water HBs are observed.
+The structural differences among the lysine crystals reflect protonation-dependent variations that mirror the pH effects observed in aggregate morphologies, supporting their use as proxies to study solid-state Lys photophysics.
+As we will see shortly, these models also correctly reproduce the trends in the emission observed as a function of pH. \textup{\textsmaller{L}}-Lys sulfate (LLS, Fig. \ref{fig:Fig5}a) adopts a folded conformation stabilized by a dense HB network between SO$_4^{2-}$ and the -NH$_3^+$ and CO$_2$H groups of lysine\cite{Capasso_1983,KRISHNAKUMAR_2010}, with HBs exclusively between Lys and sulfate and no direct Lys-Lys interactions due to electrostatic repulsion.
+In \textup{\textsmaller{L}}-Lys monohydrochloride dihydrate (LLMHCl, Fig. \ref{fig:Fig5}b), all amines are protonated, the C-terminus is deprotonated, and both Lys–Lys and Lys–water HBs are observed.
 Cl$^-$ counterions further stabilize the structure via electrostatic interactions with both the $\alpha$- and $\varepsilon$-amino groups\cite{wright_1962,ramesh2006growth}.
-The zwitterionic L-Lys hemihydrate (LLH, Fig. \ref{fig:Fig4}c) forms layers of head-to-head hydrogen bonded dimers through -NH$_3^{+}$$\dotsm$CO$_2^{-}$ interactions, a network of interactions previously linked to intrinsic fluorescence\cite{Williams_2015,Williams_2016,arnon2021off}.
+Finally, when \textup{\textsmaller{L}}-Lys crystallizes in its zwitterionic state, it forms a hemihydrate crystal structure (LLH, Fig. 5c).
+The Lys molecules orient such that the head groups--namely, the amino (-NH$_3^{+}$) and carboxyl (-CO$_2^-$) groups--of two monomers interact, while the side chain amino groups form HBs with water molecules, resulting in an extended HB network that propagates across the crystal layers\cite{Williams_2015,Williams_2016}.
+Interestingly, Arnon \textit{et al.} \cite{arnon2021off} showed that LLH crystals exhibit fluorescence, with its hydrogen bonding network likely playing a key role in the observed optical properties.
+However, their work did not include atomistic simulations to probe the mechanistic origin of the emission, which we address in the present study.